aws-samples/unified-log-aggregation-and-analytics/README.md

     aws://<AWS Account Id>/<AWS_REGION>
 ```

-> Note: Subsitute your AWS Account Id and AWS region in the command above.
+> Note: Replace your AWS Account Id and AWS region in the command above.
+Bootstrap CDK (**ONLY ONCE**, if you have already done this you can skip this part)

 * Run the following command to deploy the code: